Drewole/budget-pwa/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Keep track of your workout stats and get stats based on the last 10 workouts.
+Track your budget over a week or a year.
+Simple app to do just that.

-_For more examples, please refer to the [Documentation](https://github.com/drewole/fitness-tracker)_
+_For more examples, please refer to the [Documentation](https://github.com/drewole/budget-pwa)_